National Physical Science Consortium Graduate Fellowships

 - allowing a research or teaching assistantship

-- providing a mentor
+- providing a mentor from the sponsoring agency

-- establishing a lasting relationship with the sponsor
+- establishing a lasting relationship with the sponsor.

 By helping to provide a continuous source of scientists who are U. S. citizens, employers and universities can achieve diversity and balance in our nation's scientific community.
 In turn, NPSC can help today's promising young scientists — tomorrow's science leaders — to realize their dreams.